cooper/ferret/std/doc/Complex.md

-# main::Complex
+# Complex

-This is the main::Complex class version 1.0.
+This is the Complex class version 1.0.

 Represents a complex number.